stefpe/sp-consent-bundle/docs/index.md

 ];
 ```

+The bundle automatically registers:
+- All necessary services
+- Twig template paths (`@SpConsentBundle` namespace)
+- Event listeners
+- Twig components (CookieConsentBanner, CookieSettingsButton)
+- Twig functions (consent_preferences(), has_consent(), has_consent_for())

+**Styling:** The components use **Tailwind CSS classes by default** for a modern, clean look.
+If you don't use Tailwind CSS in your project, you can easily override the styling with custom classes or inline styles using nested attributes (see [Advanced Usage](#advanced-usage)).

+No additional configuration is required for basic usage.

 ### Step 3: Configuration (Optional)

 The bundle comes with sensible defaults, but you can customize it by creating a configuration file: